Brief Histories of English Cultural Phenomena:

 - The Irreligiosity of the English: A Brief History

-- The English Love of Spicy Foods: A Brief History
+- The War on Pubs: A Brief History

 Nostalgia for an imagined rural idyll that existed in England prior to industrialisation and urbanisation is not grounded in reality.
 When, during the eighteenth and nineteenth centuries, people poured out of the English countryside and into cities, they faced many new challenges and hardships, but they also escaped from a world filled with the worst kinds of ignorance and superstition.

 - Christianity as Folk Magic in Medieval England

 - Saints in the Folk Devotion of Medieval England

 - The Wakes and Feasts of Country Parishes

 - Sacred Wells in Britain

 - Love and Death in British Folk Magic